With employers getting their businesses back on track, now is the time to get your CV in order to show off your skills and make you stand out.

 A CV is required when applying for a job.
 In addition to your CV, employers may also require a cover letter and a completed application form.

 As you can imagine, here at Venus Recruitment, we have seen thousands of CVs and one of the biggest issues is spelling mistakes.
-You maybe be forgiven for a rogue apostrophe or odd typo when texting friends, but not in the case of job searching.
+You may be forgiven for a rogue apostrophe or odd typo when texting friends, but not in the case of job searching.
 First impressions count!
 Your potential employer won’t be as sympathetic to careless writing and it could cost you an interview.

 Check your speling sppelling speeling spelling!

 Spelling mistakes on a CV shows a lack of care and attention.
 Use a reliable spell-checker and get someone to proofread it as well.
+Common CV-related errors include:

 Check your grammar.